wavenumber-eng/bunny_build/README.md

 - bunny_build can currently recreate the EZH/SmartDMA "Camera Generator".
 The camera generator code was for the MCX (and LPC55).  bunny_build can input the same code and generate the same binary blob.
 We need more test cases and to validate that all instructions are generated correctly.

+- bunny_build is being used in some commercial projects.

 - There are a few simple IO output tests cases to demonstrate simple programs

-- we have some goto etst cases that all appear to function well.  (this was an issue from the previous macro approach)
+- we have some goto testcases that all appear to function well.  (this was an issue from the previous macro approach)

+-
-Test Cases Needed:
+Test cases needed:

 - A program that use zero overhead loops.

 ## Building the Validator.

 1. cd to `test/cl_build`

 2. generate a build system like : `cmake ./ -B"build"`

 - on Windows, that should make a Visual Studio Project in the `build` folder